krizzdewizz/saeubere-deinen-weg/README-en.md

 They eat, drink (no alcohol), smoke (maximally THC joints, no "hard" drugs), are in a good mood, and bluntly seek out a free one without showing anything, as if it were "normal".
 Places where they can spread.

-But before the group starts the "party", they first make sure the environment is clean - clean your way.
+But before the group starts the "party", they first make sure the environment is clean - cleans your way.

 They start meticulously **cleaning the whole place**, not just "their" ones, of any junk that doesn't belong there.